Johns Hopkins University: Philanthropic beginnings and foundation

 The first name of philanthropist Johns Hopkins comes from the surname of his great-grandmother, Margaret Johns, who married Gerard Hopkins.
 They named their son Johns Hopkins, who named his own son Samuel Hopkins.
 Samuel named one of his sons for his father, and that son became the university's benefactor.
-Milton Eisenhower, a former university president, once spoke at a convention in Pittsburgh where the master of ceremonies introduced him as "President of John Hopkins."
-Eisenhower retorted that he was "glad to be here in Pittburgh."
+Milton Eisenhower, a former university president, once spoke at a convention in Pittsburgh where the master of ceremonies introduced him as "President of John Hopkins".
+Eisenhower retorted that he was "glad to be here in Pittburgh".

 The original board opted for an entirely novel university model dedicated to the discovery of knowledge at an advanced level, extending that of contemporary Germany.
 Building on the Humboldtian model of higher education, the German education model of Wilhelm von Humboldt, it became dedicated to research.
 It was especially Heidelberg University and its long academic research history on which the new institution tried to model itself.
 Johns Hopkins thereby became the model of the modern research university in the United States.
 Its success eventually shifted higher education in the United States from a focus on teaching revealed and/or applied knowledge to the scientific discovery of new knowledge.

-Early years and Daniel Coit Gilman
+19th century

-The trustees worked alongside four notable university presidents – Charles W. Eliot of Harvard, Andrew D. White of Cornell, Noah Porter of Yale College and James B. Angell of Michigan.
-They each vouched for Daniel Coit Gilman to lead the new university and he became the university's first president.
+The trustees worked alongside four notable university presidents, Charles William Eliot of Harvard University, Andrew D. White of Cornell University, Noah Porter of Yale College, and James B. Angell of University of Michigan.
+They each supported Daniel Coit Gilman to lead the new university and he became the university's first president.
 Gilman, a Yale-educated scholar, had been serving as president of the University of California, Berkeley prior to this appointment.
-In preparation for the university's founding, Gilman visited University of Freiburg and other German universities.
+In preparation for the university's founding, Daniel Coit Gilman visited University of Freiburg and other German universities.

 Gilman launched what many at the time considered an audacious and unprecedented academic experiment to merge teaching and research.
 He dismissed the idea that the two were mutually exclusive: "The best teachers are usually those who are free, competent and willing to make original researches in the library and the laboratory," he stated.

-To implement his plan, Gilman recruited internationally known researchers including the mathematician James Joseph Sylvester; the biologist H. Newell Martin; the physicist Henry A. Rowland (the first president of the American Physical Society), the classical scholars Basil Gildersleeve and Charles D. Morris; the economist Richard T. Ely; and the chemist Ira Remsen, who became the second president of the university in 1901.
+To implement his plan, Gilman recruited internationally known researchers including the mathematician James Joseph Sylvester; the biologist H. Newell Martin; the physicist Henry Augustus Rowland, the first president of the American Physical Society, the classical scholars Basil Gildersleeve, and Charles D. Morris; the economist Richard T. Ely; and the chemist Ira Remsen, who became the second president of the university in 1901.

 Gilman focused on the expansion of graduate education and support of faculty research.
 The new university fused advanced scholarship with such professional schools as medicine and engineering.
 Hopkins became the national trendsetter in doctoral programs and the host for numerous scholarly journals and associations.
 The Johns Hopkins University Press, founded in 1878, is the oldest American university press in continuous operation.